Skip to main content

 </mc:links>

-In the Response, look for LAYER where <ows:Identifier> has saved previously [desired_layer_identifier]
+In the Response, look for layer where <ows:Identifier> is equal to the previously saved [desired_layer_identifier].

 You can read more about GetCapabilities OGC format here 🌐

-You need to save the following values in order to consume the layer later on Step 5.
+You need to save the style ows:Identifier, Format and TileMatrixSet values in order to consume the layer later on Step 5.

 info